 Furthermore, recommendations don't always work.
-So you need to do only one thing, i.e., deal in your interest.
+So you need to do only one thing, i.e., deal with your interest.
 If you are obsessed with science, then read content related to that.
-And if you're really into sex, then read content related to that.
+And if you're really into sex, read content related to that.
 Don't take it seriously; I am just joking.

-The only thing I am trying to say is, you must go with your interest.
+The only thing I am trying to say is that you must go with your interest.
 Because reading content of your interest will push you faster, and you'll try to read more and more daily.

 This will improve your reading speed, as well as cover all other weak points.
 Basically, reading more pages is not only fun, but it also allows you to collect more information in your head.
 This improves your communication skills and also helps you make solid sentences.